algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/concepts.md

 ## Managed parameters

+Idea:
+---
+We need to name drop some managed parameters and non managed parameters in this section.
+To me it was hard to follow because ultimately what we want to say that all filtering features of the Algolia Engine (numeric, facets) are string or array string based and thus needs to be managed to allow easy manipulation like add, remove, toggle filter removing the need for the user to handle it himself.

+We can even give an example of clicking a facet value in a list with and without the helper.
+---

-Most of the parameters on the Algolia Rest API are simple, a string, a number.
+Most of the parameters on the Algolia Rest API are simple: you just provide a string(?), a number (hitsPerPage).
 But some are trickier and delivers great expressivity.
 And because it's a REST API, all those are string based.
 And when it comes to deal with that kind of parameters it's usually more convenient to work with objects and